Order Fulfillment Cycle Time: How to Measure and Reduce it

 If a customer thinks they have waited too long for an order, they might not be motivated to order from you again.
 Even worse, they might cancel their order, wasting valuable time and production costs for your business.
 This may seem unfair as you place your trust in a postal or courier service to get your orders delivered ASAP.

-This is why order fulfillment cycle time is an important metric for your small manufacturing business to track.
+This is why order fulfillment cycle time is an important metric for your scaling manufacturing business to track.
 You can figure out if it is good enough for your customer and ways to improve it.

 Customers are likely to shop elsewhere if they can get goods quicker, even if the products themselves are of lower quality.
-This may be a bitter pill to swallow, but it is solvable for any business, no matter how small.
+This may be a bitter pill to swallow, but it is solvable for any business, no matter how big.

 Your business can be known for quality and speed.
 It can be the go-to online store when your customer needs to buy a last-minute birthday present for their cousin.
 Helping people out of a sticky situation pays dividends and should make you feel great about what you do.